Zymbit-Docs/docs/content/bootware-one-zero/utilities/zbupdate/index.md

 The script will prompt for a reboot to complete the process.

-## zboot Boot Process
+## Bootware Boot Process

-The Zboot process will now take place.
+The Bootware Update process will now take place.

 {{< callout warning >}}The initial configuration process can take up to 2 hours to complete.
 The process can be completed via ssh, but an HDMI console is helpful to follow the process.
 During the process, the blue LED will be OFF.{{< /callout >}}